 - 10 Uses for Vinegar in the Laundry

 - 10 Foods That Make YOU Smell (and What to do About it!)

-It was of no surprise that my husbands work clothing always had a bit of a pong to them after a long hot day working in the sun.
-But when my eight year old son came home just stinking of body odour, I knew I had to do something about it.
+It was of no surprise that my husband’s work clothing always had a bit of a pong to them after a long hot day working in the sun.
+But when my eight-year-old son came home just stinking of body odour, I knew I had to do something about it.
 School Uniforms are terrible at absorbing odours so I always try and wash them as soon as I can to remove body odour before it sets in.

-Here are some fantastic tips that really get that stink out!
+Here are some fantastic tips that really get that stink out and remove body odour!

 Aspirin and Cream of Tartar

 This is one of the most effective ways to treat and remove body odour from your clothes.
 To begin with, take a bowl of warm water and add three white aspirins to it.
 Now finally add a teaspoon of cream of tartar and mix it well.
 Once the mixture takes the form of a paste, take an old toothbrush and apply it to the underarm area of your clothes.
 Scrub the mixture well and let it remain on your garment for at least twenty minutes.
 Finally, get your clothes washed with your regular detergent.

 For really embedded body odour in clothing, especially business shirts and kids’ school uniforms, you might need to repeat this a couple of times.

 Bicarbonate Soda is brilliant stuff and is one of the best ingredients to neutralize and remove body odour in clothing.
 Add two tablespoons of bicarbonate of soda to a small bowl and add a teaspoon of warm water.
 Mix it well until it takes the form of a paste.